 The decontamination service should provide the JAG/IHEEM decontamination audit which has been undertaken within a year of the JAG visit (available on dashboard on the JAG accreditation website).
 Any areas which require action should have been met or have a clear, time agreed action plan to address them.

-Decontamination policy and processes should be demonstrated to meet JAG standards (for example the same as if decontamination was being undertaken within the endoscopy unit).
+Decontamination policy and processes should be demonstrated to meet JAG standards (for example the same as if decontamination was being undertaken within the endoscopy service).

-Staff should have the appropriate skills and competencies for decontamination, in one with HTM 01-06.
-This should include all staff roles for example staff who undertake bedside cleaning and tracking within the unit, and staff who undertake decontamination within the centralised unit.
+Staff should have the appropriate skills and competencies for decontamination, in line with HTM 01-06.
+This should include all staff roles, for example staff who undertake bedside cleaning and tracking within the unit, and staff who undertake decontamination within the centralised unit.

-Where endoscopes are decontaminated from areas other than endoscopy (for example theatres or outpatients), the processes, record keeping, traceability, and training should be equal to that of endoscopy (for example, a scope from theatres can be shown that it is traced), processed the same as endoscopy, and staff have the appropriate training and competencies at each step of the scope journey.
+Where endoscopes are decontaminated from areas other than endoscopy (for example theatres or outpatients), the processes, record keeping, traceability, and training should be equal to that of endoscopy (for example, a endoscope from theatres can be shown that it is traced).
+The endoscope should be processed the same as when used in endoscopy, and staff should have the appropriate training and competencies at each step of the endoscope journey.

-Decontamination services by outside provider, not part of the parent organisation should have the following:
+Decontamination services provided by an outside provider, which is not part of the parent organisation, should have the following: